 - Amount of redundant tissue you have that requires filling

 In clinic a range of sizes will be recommended based upon the above factors.
-A 3D scan and simulation (Crisalix®) will be performed to aid in visualisation of your post-operative breasts, however this is purely a representation and by no means is a guarantee of what your breasts will look like after the operation.
 You will also get the opportunity to try on a breast sizing kit in clinic should you wish, giving you a feel of size and weight of potential implant volumes.
 In your own time you can always use the ‘rice test’ at home (see separate sheet).

 The ultimate decision is yours – Mr Davis is there to simply advise and guide you.

-The implants used by Mr Davis are manufactured by Mentor, Motiva and B-lite (up to 30% lighter) – Mr Davis has no affiliation to any of these manufacturers, and those used are subject to change in the future should something not currently known come to light.
-Mr Davis has never used PIP implants nor implanted Allergan implants.
+The implants used by Mr Davis are manufactured by Motiva which is preferred, and Mentor (up to 30% lighter) – Mr Davis has no affiliation to any of these manufacturers, and those used are subject to change in the future should something not currently known come to light.
+Mr Davis has never implanted/used PIP nor Allergan implants.

 When you are required to have a mammogram as part of the national breast cancer screening program, or for any other reason, please notify the radiographer that you have implants in place – they will then perform a displacement view enabling the breast tissue to be seen.
 There is no evidence that having a breast implant reduces the ability to detect breast cancer.

-You will be required to wear a non-underwired post-surgical support bra (Mr Davis advocates LipoElastic® garments) for a period of at least six weeks.
+You will be required to wear a non-underwired post-surgical support bra (Mr Davis advocates LipoElastic® garments ) for a period of at least six weeks.
 If you have your implant inserted underneath your muscle then you will also be required to wear a breast band over the top so as to encourage the implants to drop down – they will initially sit high when placed under the muscle.
+We also advocate Macom.

 You will be encouraged to shower one day after surgery, however you are to dab your breasts dry, let them dry naturally or to use your hairdryer on a cool setting to blow them dry – you are NOT to rub your breasts for one month after surgery.